With intense hype around AI, many CIOs are understandably cautious about promoting its potential business value to their business.

 Recent breakthroughs in machine learning, big data, computer vision and speech recognition are increasing the commercial potential of AI.
 But AI requires new skills and a new way of thinking about problems.
 CIOs must ensure that IT owns the strategy and governance of AI solutions.
 Although pilot AI experiments can start with quite a small investment, for full production rollout the biggest area of investment is building and retaining the necessary talent.
 These skills include technical knowledge in specific AI technologies, data science, maintaining quality data, problem domain expertise, and skills to monitor, maintain and govern the environment.

-Clients can learn more about artificial intelligence in the full research, The CIO’s Journey to Artificial Intelligence: Learn Then Leap.
-This research is part of the Gartner Trend Insight Report “Applying Artificial Intelligence to Drive Business Transformation.”
+Clients can learn more about artificial intelligence in the full research, The CIO's Journey to Artificial Intelligence: Learn Then Leap by Janelle B. Hill, et al. This research is part of the Gartner Trend Insight Report “Applying Artificial Intelligence to Drive Business Transformation.”
 This collection of research shows the way for organizations to begin, right now, to make sense of the AI opportunity for digital business and to take practical steps to realize it.